dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/70-Apr-2024/mar-sl-updates.md

 **New features**

-- **Privatelink:** The Semantic Layer services now support using Privatelink for customers who have it enabled
+- **Privatelink:** The Semantic Layer services now support using Privatelink for customers who have it enabled.
 - **SSO support for Semantic Layer development:** You can now develop against and test your Semantic Layer in the Cloud CLI if your developer credential uses SSO.

 **Updates**